-UMass Lowell Survey of North Carolina Likely Voters Methodology Statement

-Sponsoring Organization: UMass Lowell Center for Public Opinion Questionnaire Design: UMass Lowell Center for Public Opinion Fieldwork: YouGov Interview Dates: September 18-25, 2020 Release Date: September 29, 2020 Target Population: North Carolina Likely Voters Sample Size: 921 Likely Voters Margin of Error: +/-4.1%; Margin of error estimates have been adjusted for design effects Survey Mode: Online, web-based survey, self-administered Sampling Method: YouGov interviewed 1057 North Carolina Registered Voters who were then matched down to a sample of 1000 to produce the final dataset of registered voters.
+UMass Lowell Survey of North Carolina Likely Voters Methodology Statement Sponsoring Organization: UMass Lowell Center for Public Opinion Questionnaire Design: UMass Lowell Center for Public Opinion Fieldwork: YouGov Interview Dates: October 20-26, 2020 Release Date: October 29, 2020 Target Population: North Carolina Likely Voters Sample Size: 911 Likely Voters Margin of Error: +/-4.2%; Margin of error estimates have been adjusted for design effects Survey Mode: Online, web-based survey, self-administered Sampling Method: YouGov interviewed 987 North Carolina Registered Voters who were then matched down to a sample of 950 to produce the final dataset of registered voters.
 The respondents were matched to a sampling frame on gender, age, race, and education.
 The frame of NC Registered Voters was constructed by stratified sampling from the full 2016 Current Population Survey (CPS) Voting and Registration Supplement, with selection within strata by weighted sampling with replacements (using the person weights on the public use file).

-Sample Matching and Weighting: The matched cases were weighted to the sampling frame using propensity scores.
+Sample Matching and Weighting:

+The matched cases were weighted to the sampling frame using propensity scores.
 The matched cases and the frame were combined, and a logistic regression was estimated for inclusion in the frame.
 The propensity score function included age, gender, race/ethnicity, years of education, and region.
 The propensity scores were grouped into deciles of the estimated propensity score in the frame and post-stratified according to these deciles.
 The weights were then post-stratified on 2016 Presidential vote choice, born again status, ideology, and a four-way stratification of gender, age (4-categories), race (4-categories), and education (4-categories), to produce the final weight.
 Benchmarks for born again and ideology were obtained from the 2014 Pew Religious Life survey.
-Likely Voter Criterion: 921 likely voters were selected from the registered voter population after passing a behavioral screen based on vote intention (probably vote/definitively vote/already voted).
+Likely Voter Criterion:

+911 likely voters were selected from the registered voter population after passing a behavioral screen based on vote intention (probably vote/definitively vote/already voted).
 Variables measuring past primary behavior, strength of vote intention, and reported attention to the campaign are then used to create an additional weight, with those reporting greater attention, more frequent past behavior, and a greater certainty of voting receiving greater weight in the final model disposition.
+The model does not treat voters who indicate they will "definitely vote" any different from those who indicate they have "already voted."
+Transparency:

-Transparency: The University of Massachusetts Lowell is a member of the American Association of Public Opinion Research Transparency Initiative and we are committed to methodological transparency in the reporting of our results.
+The University of Massachusetts Lowell is a member of the American Association of Public Opinion Research Transparency Initiative and we are committed to methodological transparency in the reporting of our results.
 If you have any questions, please email joshua dyck@uml.edu or john cluverius@uml.edu.